assemble-engineering/asm-ui/README.md

 #
 ## Getting Started <a id='getting-started'></a>

-To add or update a component, you'll need to start developement locally:
+To add or update a component, you'll need to start development locally:
 1. `git clone https://github.com/assembleinc/asm-ui`
 2. `cd /path/to/asm-ui`
 3. `yarn` to install devDependencies
+4. `yarn build` to create builds of all packages
-4. `yarn start` to start storybook
+5. `cd storybook` & `yarn start` to start storybook
 #
 ## Contributing <a id='contributing'></a>